 The cyber-loa are the most striking concept introduced in the story, but before delving into them, it is necessary to look into the main antagonistic force in the story.
 In Count Zero, the primary antagonist is Josef Virek, a Dutch businessman and the wealthiest man in the world.
-In the story, Virek is a decrepit man only kept alive by life support machines.
-He can only exercise his agency by taking actions as a virtual construct in cyberspace.
+In the story, by taking actions as a virtual construct in cyberspace.
 He aims to achieve immortality and dominate the global economy by merging with the mainframe that supports Neuromancer.
 The financial empire of Virek and the wealth he possesses are represented as semi-autonomous by themselves.
-When Marly, an art curator, mentions that she saw his recent lecture, he says: